Apple’s HomeKit Dilemma: Building A Great Smart-Home Hub Is A Huge Challenge

 “It’s a non-trivial change, and it’s something that we would have to pass onto consumers, but it might also be something that people are willing to pay more for,” McLeod says.

 The MFi chip requirement also creates trade-offs for device makers who stick it out with Bluetooth or Wi-Fi for their HomeKit products.
-Fibaro, for instance, traded Z-Wave for Bluetooth in the HomeKit versions of its water leak and motion sensors.
+Fibaro, for instance, used Bluetooth instead of Z-Wave in the HomeKit versions of its water leak and motion sensors.
 The Bluetooth and MFi chips put a bigger strain on battery life than Z-Wave would have, prompting Fibaro to strip away some features such as more frequent temperature readings and more fine-grained light sensitivity controls.

 “It’s something that was a challenge for us,” says Rich Bira, Fibaro USA’s general manager.
 “Some manufacturers, if they don’t do the algorithms correctly, or they don’t spend a lot of time on it, the battery can be a bit worse.”